 Are you currently in 11th grade and interested in being a Jewish leader?
-The CIT Program at CYJ Midwest allows participants to enjoy a summer at camp while learning new skills to help you develop as Jewish leaders in and out of the camp environment and to leave a lasting impact on campers and staff alike.
+The Kadima (Counselors in Training) Program at CYJ Midwest allows participants to enjoy a summer at camp while learning new skills to help you develop as Jewish leaders in and out of the camp environment and to leave a lasting impact on campers and staff alike.

-The CIT (counselor in training) program at CYJ Midwest is open to all current 11th graders, including those that did not attend CYJ Midwest as campers.
+The Kadima program at CYJ Midwest is open to all current 11th graders, including those that did not attend CYJ Midwest as campers.

-Currently, the dates are July 1 to August 9.
+The dates are June 20 to August 12.
 These dates are subject to change.

-During the first session, July 1-July 11, you will be placed in bunks with your fellow CITs.
-During second session, July 15-August 8, you will be in a bunk with campers working alongside our CYJ tzevet.
+During the first session, June 20-July 14, you will be placed in bunks with your fellow Kadima CITs.
+During second session, July 18-August 11, you will be in a bunk with campers working as CYJ Tzevet.

 The cost of the program is travel expenses to/from Chicago.
 We will provide transportation between camp and Chicago.
 Upon completion of the program, participants will receive a stipend.

-Just like when you are a counselor, every day will be a little different.
-Most days will include leadership training and professional development, assisting CYJ tzevet to run chuggim (electives), and hanging out with our campers!
+During the program every day looks a little different.
+Most days will include leadership training and professional development, assisting CYJ Tzevet to run Chuggim (electives), and hanging out with our campers!
 Throughout the summer there will also be opportunities to participate in your favorite camp activities!

-CIT’s receive training in child development, communication skills, program planning, team building, public speaking, leadership skills, and more.
-In addition, your group of CITs will have opportunities to decide in what areas you receive training.
+Kadima CIT’s receive training in child development, communication skills, program planning, team building, public speaking, leadership skills, and more.
+In addition, your group of CIT’s will have opportunities to decide in what areas you receive training.

-CIT’s will receive time off daily in addition to times where all of the CITs will leave camp together.
+Kadima CIT’s will receive time off daily in addition to times where all of the CITs will leave camp together (if possible).
+Second session you will receive time off along with counselors.

 Yes, although you will be permitted to hang out in the evenings to relax, call home, talk to friends, etc., there is a nightly curfew to make sure you are rested and ready for the day ahead.